How to get an instant cash offer for your house

 3. Receive and review your final offer

 Most companies will want to send a representative to evaluate the home in person next, and their preliminary offer may change after their evaluation.
 If you like the final offer, be sure to review all the paperwork carefully so you understand it fully.
-A real estate attorney can be a valuable resource here — but don’t spend too much time contemplating, because these offers typically expire fairly quickly.
+A real estate attorney can be a valuable resource here — but don’t spend too much time contemplating, because these offers typically expire quickly.

 Pay special attention to what fees you might have to pay.
-Many cash-homebuying companies cover all fees for you, including closing costs, but iBuyers can charge steep service fees that may cost about the same or even more than what you’d pay in Realtor fees in a traditional sale.
+Many cash-homebuying companies cover all fees for you, including closing costs, but iBuyers can charge steep service fees that may cost about the same or even more than what you’d pay in agent fees in a traditional sale.

 One more thing to be aware of: Cash-homebuyers typically do not negotiate on price.
 You don’t have to accept their offer, but you likely can’t haggle to see if you can get more.